-Other key legislations on riparian land protection include; Water Resources Management Rules, 2007, Agricultural Act (Cap318), Forest Conservation and Management Act, 2016, the Land Act 2012, the Water Act, 2016 and the Wildlife (Conservation and Management) Act 2013.
+Other key legislations on riparian land protection include; Water Resources Management Rules, 2007, Agricultural Act (Cap318), Forest Act, 2005, the Land Act 2012, the Water Act, 2016 and the Wildlife (Conservation and Management) Act 2013.

-Conservation and protection of wetland resources should form part of the Master Plan activities.
+Conservation and protection of wetland resources should form part of Master Plan activities.
 Wetlands within the Master Plan area should be mapped and protected in order to reap ecological and other benefits associated with these areas.
-Local communities should be actively involved in the development activities and be made part of the decision-making process on matters linked to the Master Plan.
-Catchment destruction should be controlled, and the areas conserved by involving local stakeholders in environmental conservation process.
+Local communities should be actively involved in the development activities and be made part of the decision making process on matters linked to the Master Plan.
+Catchment destruction should be controlled and the areas conserved by involving local stakeholders in environmental conservation process.